Dalton says Bears told him starting quarterback job is his

 Dalton said he’s looking forward to working with coach Matt Nagy and offensive coordinator Bill Lazor, Cincinnati’s quarterbacks coach in 2016 and offensive coordinator in 2017 and 2018.

-Dalton said he has talked to several new teammates, though not star receiver Allen Robinson.
-The Bears applied the franchise tag last week, setting up what could be a messy situation with their best playmaker on offense.
+He also said he has talked to several new teammates, though not Robinson.

 “He can do so much, he’s so good when the ball is in the air, he can separate, he’s a complete receiver,” Dalton said.
 “He can kind of do it all.
 You love to see that.”